These 19 Fun Homemade Halloween Costumes for Ages 2-5 are inexpensive, easy to make and totally awesome!

 If you caught my Halloween costume post for babies and toddlers that I published a few days ago, you know how much I love making homemade Halloween costumes.
-I've rounded up some great ones that are not only darling, creative, and cute but are also inexpensive (and a few of them quite easy).
+I’ve rounded up some great ones that are not only darling, creative, and cute but are also inexpensive (and a few of them are quite easy to make).
 Enjoy!

 2. DIY Peacock Costume Tutu – This peacock tutu is so simple to make and takes no sewing skills!
 In fact, you could even just glue this all together!
 This fun peacock tutu could be used for Halloween, birthday parties or just everyday dress up!